Ketamine Infusion Therapy for Chronic Pain

 Frequently Asked Questions

 Does insurance cover ketamine infusion therapy?
-Currently, most insurance plans — including Medicare — do not cover ketamine infusions for chronic pain.
-This is considered an off-label use, and coverage determinations are evolving.
-Our office can provide documentation for possible self-pay reimbursement requests.
+Most insurance plans — including Medicare — do not currently cover ketamine infusions for chronic pain, as this is considered off-label use.
+Coverage determinations are still evolving.
+Our office can provide documentation to support self-pay reimbursement requests to your insurer, though approval is not guaranteed.

 How soon will I know if it's working?
 Some patients notice improvement after the first or second infusion.
-Others need to complete the full series before judging response.
-Dr. Rubin will reassess your pain levels throughout the treatment course.
+Others need to complete the full series before they can accurately judge their response.
+We track pain levels throughout the treatment course so you're never left guessing where things stand.

 Schedule a Ketamine Consultation

 Ketamine infusion therapy is offered at our Lake Success office and is reserved for patients who have completed a thorough evaluation with Dr. Rubin.
-Call our office at 516-492-3100 or use the form below to request a consultation.
+Call 516-492-3100 or use the form below to request a consultation.